r9y9/WORLD.jl/README.md

 ### Compact speech parameterization

-Raw spectrum envelop and aperiodicity spectrum are relatively high dimentional (offen more than 513 or 1023) so one might want to get more compact representation.
+Raw spectrum envelope and aperiodicity spectrum are relatively high dimentional (offen more than 513 or 1023) so one might want to get more compact representation.
 To do so, mel-cepstrum could be a good choice.
 As far as I know, this would be useful in statistical speech synthesis and statistical voice conversion.

 #### spectrum envelope to mel-cepstrum